 You are at a higher risk of bath salts overdose if you use it in combination with alcohol, marijuana, prescription drugs and other club drugs.

-In club settings where some mix of alcohol, marijuana, prescription drugs and other 'club' drugs (ketamine and MDMA, for example) are frequently combined, people are naturally at high risk for overdose.
+In club settings where some mix of alcohol, marijuana, prescription drugs and other 'club' drugs and psychedelics (ketamine and MDMA, for example) are frequently combined, people are naturally at high risk for overdose.

 Intoxication effects of cathinones are severe, routinely involving cardiac, kidney and GI symptoms.
 Users with related medical conditions can overdose with a single episode of moderate use.

 Similarly, both underlying and mature psychiatric conditions can be exacerbated.
 Extreme reactions such as psychosis cause even greater impairment in judgment and a greater risk of overdose.

 What to Do in an Emergency